 Element compositions can be screened through based on the heuristic filters of charge neutrality and electronegativity order.
 This is handled using the screening module and this publication describes the underlying theory.
 An example procedure is outlined in the docs and further examples can be found in the counting examples subfolder.

 Further filters can be applied to generated lists of compositions in order to screen for particular properties.
 These properties are either intrinsic properties of elements or are calculated for compositions using the properties module.
 For example:

 - A use case is shown in this publication, in which 160,000 chemical compositions are screened based on optical band gap calculated using the solid-state energy scale.

 - The oxidation_states module can be used to filter out compositions containing metals in unlikely oxidation states according to a data-driven model.

-Compositions can also be filtered based on sustainability via crustal abundance or the HHI scale.
+Compositions can also be filtered based on sustainability via the abundance of elements in the Earth's crust or via the HHI scale.

 Compositions can easily be converted for use in Pymatgen or for representation to machine learning algorithms (see "next steps" in this example).

 The code also has some tools for manipulating common crystal lattice types: